tavareshugo/test-gh-actions/course-archive/README.md

 # Quarto Book Archive Release Action

-This repository provides a GitHub Action to build and archive tagged versions of a Quarto book into the `gh-pages` branch of your repo.
+This action builds and archives tagged versions of a Quarto book into the `gh-pages` branch of your repo.

 This action should ideally be paired with the [Quarto Deploy Action](../deploy) to publish the latest version of your book.